NOAA-GSL/ExascaleWorkflowSandbox/docs/configuration.rst

    * - ``endpoint``
      - string
      - **Required**
-     - UUID of the Globus Compute endpoint (can use Jinja2 template variables)
+     - UUID of the Globus Compute endpoint

 .. note::
-   All other options (provider, mpi, cores_per_node, etc.) are passed to the endpoint's user configuration template.
+   All other options (provider, mpi, cores_per_node, etc.) are passed to the endpoint's configuration template that Chiltepin creates automatically when endpoints are configured.

 Example Configurations
 ----------------------